Lorti/manu.ninja/src/pages/2018-12-24-scaffolding-a-progressive-web-app-using-vue-cli-3/index.md

 }
 ```

-As you can see, images are loaded with the URL loader when they are smaller than the 4096 bytes limit.
-If they are larger, the file loader is used as a fallback.
+These lines tell us that images are loaded with the `url-loader` when they are smaller than the 4096 bytes limit.
+If they are larger the `file-loader` is used as a fallback.

 But what's that?
 The `test` regular expression only lists PNGs, JPGs, GIFs and WebPs as images.
 What about SVGs?
 SVGs have their own default rule: